Understand what the law requires of you when doing business with other businesses

 The Business Protection from Misleading Marketing Regulations 2008 (BPRs) prohibit misleading business-to-business advertising and impose further restrictions on how businesses compare their products to rival products from other companies.

-If you are selling to businesses the Regulations prohibit you from giving misleading information to the other business that would deceive that business and affect, or be likely to affect, its economic behaviour.
+If you are selling to businesses, the Regulations prohibit you from giving misleading information to the other business that would deceive that business and affect, or be likely to affect, its economic behaviour.
 You are also prohibited from giving misleading information that injures, or is likely to injure, a competitor.

 These Regulations deal mainly with the potential misleading of traders, although there are rules on comparative advertising that can be targeted both at traders and consumers.

 Part 1 of the Regulations prohibits misleading advertising and lays down strict guidelines for comparative advertising.
-It also ensures misleading advertising is not promoted by any code owner (a body responsible for a code of conduct).
+It also ensures that misleading advertising is not promoted by any code owner (a body responsible for a code of conduct).

 Regulation 4 states that comparative advertising is permitted only when all of the following conditions of the advertisement are met: